patrickdk77/nginx-acme/README.md

     --add-[dynamic-]module=/path/to/nginx-acme
 ```

-The result will be located at `$NGX_OBJS/ngx_http_acme_module.so`.
+The result will be located at `objs/ngx_http_acme_module.so`.

 Currently this method produces a slightly larger library, as we don't instruct
-the linker to perform LTO and dead code elimination.
+the linker to perform LTO and remove unused code.

 ## How to Use